 Parent-Child Transfers of Principal Residence

-After February 15th, 2021, parents will only be able to transfer a residence to their children if the property is the principal residence of the parent and the child.
+Parents are now only able to transfer a residence to their children if the property is the principal residence of the parent and the child.
 This also applies for children transferring a property to their parents.
 The new tax base of the property will be whichever is greater, the current assessed value or the market value, minus $1,000,000.

 As an example, Jerry wants to leave his Pleasanton home to his son Benjamin upon his death.
 The home is worth $1,600,000 and Jerry’s current assessed value is $500,000.
 On Jerry’s death (sometime after February 15, 2021), Benjamin inherits the home.
 Under Prop 19, Benjamin’s assessed value will be $600,000 (greater of $1.6m less $1m and $500k), assuming that Benjamin moves into the home within 1 year of Jerry’s death.